boolean-jiang/clip_playground/README.md

 # Playground for CLIP-like models
-Updated to include GradCAM Visualization for CLIP versions with a Vision Transformer image encoder.
+## GradCAM implementations for Vision Transformer CLIP variants

+Original `clip_playground` repo now updated with new notebooks on GradCAM methods for ViT CLIP variants.

 | Demo  | Colab Link |
 | ------------- | ------------- |